About the Jesse H. Shera Award for Distinguished Published Research

 # The Committee reserves the right to give no award.

-To nominate an article (or articles) for the 2011 competition, e-mail an electronic copy of each article along with a cover letter, both in PDF format to:
+To nominate an article (or articles) for this year's competition, e-mail an electronic copy of each article along with a cover letter, both in PDF format to:

 re: Shera Award, Published Research